Protein Powder for Diabetics

 Q: Will protein powder spike insulin?

-Whey induces mild insulin release, beneficial for glucose control; plant proteins are more neutral.
-Avoid high-carb blends.
+Whey triggers mild insulin release that helps glucose control; plant proteins are more neutral.

 9. Final Thoughts